Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 What is The Fixery?

 The Fixery is Reepham’s version of a repair café.
-It’s a place to bring things that need fixing, to help other people fix their stuff, and to share skills.
+It’s a sociable place to bring things that need fixing, to help other people fix their stuff, and to share skills.
 The repair service is free, though we might ask you to pay for any replacement parts needed.
+We run as a team of volunteers.

 Why does Reepham need a Fixery?

-There’s a political side to it, too, as people get fed up with buying stuff that’s designed to break.
-The Right to Repair movement is gathering strength.
-New laws are forcing big corporations to make their gadgets easier to repair.
+People also get fed up with buying stuff that’s designed to break.
+The Right to Repair movement is gathering strength, with new laws forcing big corporations to make their gadgets easier to repair.

 What can The Fixery do for me?